Frequently Asked Questions

-If the boat does not be either requirement then a full out of water marine survey would be required.
-A list of accredited marine surveyors can be found by clicking the link below.
+A list of accredited marine surveyors can be found by clicking the links below.

 For your convenience MD Marine provides 2 easy options.
 Policies can either be set up by calling into our office or sending us a completed and signed application.
 With either option you will be provided with assistance along the way from one of our knowledgeable brokers.
 Our goal is to make the process as easy for our customers as possible.